RalphAKing/ptp-chat/readme.md

 Feel free to fork the repository and submit pull requests for any improvements or bug fixes.

-## License

-This project is open-source and available under the MIT License.
-See `LICENSE` for more information.

----

 ## Files

 - `chat.py`: Main script containing the P2P chat application logic.
-- `requirements.txt`: List of Python libraries required for the application.